josephrocca/is-vpn/README.md

 # `isVpn(ip)`
 This repo holds a daily-updated VPN/datacenter/bot IP list for a binary, simple, `isVpn` check.
+I use this extensively in my own projects, so (luckily for you) I have a strong incentive to keep this list up to date.
 I recommend testing it against your own data/traffic, and comparing it to paid services to see if it's accurate enough for your use case.

 It's based on these data sources:

 * https://github.com/X4BNet/lists_vpn - VPN and datacenter IPs
 * https://github.com/stamparm/ipsum - list of suspected malicious/bot IPs (I'm using >= 3 flags as threshold)
-* Some daily-updated private data from my own analytics (double-checked against paid API)
+* Daily-updated private data from my own analytics (double-checked against paid API)

+These all go into [`vpn-or-datacenter-ipv4-ranges.txt`](https://raw.githubusercontent.com/josephrocca/is-vpn/main/vpn-or-datacenter-ipv4-ranges.txt), and I will *never* change the location/format of that file.

+## Caveats:
+* There are some commercial companies which provide VPNs for e.g. schools, universities, and companies.
+An example of this that I've found is "iboss".
+Just be aware that you may be detecting that a user is using a VPN, when they're actually just using their school/company/etc. internet.
+So if you show them a message like "Please disable your VPN to submit a vote", then they will probably be confused because they aren't *personally* using a VPN app / browser extension.
-**Do not rely on this data if you need highly-accurate detection**.
+* **Do not rely on this data if you need highly-accurate detection**.
 Expect false negatives.
-But there should ideally be very few false positives - i.e. if `isVpn` returns `true`, then you can be kinda confident-ish that it is indeed a VPN.
+But there should ideally be very few false positives - i.e. if `isVpn` returns `true`, then you can be confident(-ish) that it is indeed a VPN.
 If it returns `false`, then you should *not* be confident in that assessment - VPNs will sometimes slip through the cracks.
+You should fall back to a premium paid API when high accuracy is needed.
 If you need more accurate data, use a paid service like ip-api.com (I am not affiliated **at all**, I just like that their paid plan is cheap and unlimited, though I haven't tested their accuracy against other services).

-If you're looking for more than just a binary is/isn't, or want to know specifically whether it's a VPN vs bot vs datacenter, then this is not the repo for you.
+* If you're looking for more than just a binary is/isn't, or want to know specifically whether it's a VPN vs bot vs datacenter, then this is not the repo for you.
 Please do not submit feature requests unless it's about a new, good data source.
 I'm keeping this repo very simple.

 ## Example usage:
 You can just use the lists in this repo directly, but if you're looking for an efficient JavaScript `isVpn`, then you can use this: